List of Assassin's Creed characters: Desmond Miles

-Desmond Miles (13 March 1987 – 21 December 2012) is a fictional character from Ubisoft's Assassin's Creed video game series.
+Desmond Miles (13 March 1987 – 21 December 2012) was a fictional character from Ubisoft's Assassin's Creed video game series.
 He is the protagonist of five Assassin's Creed installments, with his journey uniting the frame story of the first five installments.
 Desmond has also appeared in smaller capacity in subsequent games in the series, as well as various spin-off media.
 He is voiced by actor Nolan North, and modeled after Canadian fashion model Francisco Randez.
 According to several video game journalists and authors, Desmond's character is meant to represent a form of transcendence symbolically from the necessity of the human body.

 In the franchise, Desmond is a descendant of a long line of important characters, including Adam, Aquilus, Altaïr Ibn-La'Ahad, Ezio Auditore da Firenze, Edward Kenway, Haytham Kenway, and Ratonhnhaké:ton / Connor, most of whom were members of the Assassin Brotherhood, a fictional organization inspired by the real-life Order of Assassins that is dedicated to safeguarding peace and freedom.
 Born into the Brotherhood, Desmond is trained as an Assassin from a young age, but his desire to lead a normal life eventually prompts him to run away from home and cut ties with the Assassins.
 However, he is eventually kidnapped by the Templar Order, the Assassins' mortal enemies, who force him into a machine called the Animus that allows Desmond to experience the genetic memories of his ancestors.
 In doing so, the Templars hope to locate powerful artifacts called Pieces of Eden and enslave all of humanity.
 Desmond manages to escape and, after accepting his Assassin heritage, rejoins the Brotherhood to help them stop the Templars.
 In the process, he learns that he is destined to save humanity from an impending solar flare, and continues to explore his ancestors' memories to find the technology of a precursor race called the Isu, who were wiped out by a similar disaster.

 Critical reception of the character has been mixed.
 Many reviewers and video game journalists criticized Desmond as a dull and uninteresting protagonist, whose story arc does not match the quality of the historical plots featured in each of the games, though more positive commentary focused on North's performance and Desmond's character development.
 The decision to have Desmond killed off in Assassin's Creed III also proved controversial, as both critics and players noticed a significant decrease in the importance of the series' modern-day storyline after his death.
 Nevertheless, Desmond is considered to be a significant part of the franchise's identity.